Sonn Mam

-Sonn Mam is a former Minister of Health and Minister of Foreign Affairs during the government of Huy Kanthoul leading to the Independence of Cambodia.
+Sonn Mam, or Mam Sonn in some documents, is a former Minister of Health and Minister of Foreign Affairs during the government of Huy Kanthoul leading to the Independence of Cambodia.
 He was also the first Khmer medical doctor and first Indochinese psychiatrist, founder of psychiatry in Cambodia.

 Biography

 Youth and formation of a Cambodian noble elite

 Sonn Mam was the son of Luong Tipsena, mandarin at the Royal Palace in Phnom Penh and nephew of Okhna Douch, Minister of Justice.
 Sonn Mam was born on October 29, 1890, in the thirty-first year of the reign of King Norodom during the French protectorate.

 After obtaining the certificate of upper primary studies, he was designated in 1905 as a scholarship student of the Protectorate at the medical school of Hanoi.
 Graduating in 1910, he worked for some time in Cambodia, in Phnom Penh then in Vœunsai, Steung Treng then in Pailin, localities very far from the capital where he would have been sent for having protested against the dismissal of his uncle.